 Most experts say 2-3 inches of mulch is sufficient.
 I, however, am in the Ruth Stout circle who believes more is better, at least when it comes to mulch.
 We lay a minimum of 3″ and go up to 6-8″ depending on time and season.

 If you’ve done any research on mulching, I know the name Ruth Stout has come up as the top expert.
 She left us a great legacy with her work, No-Work Gardening Book.

 I don’t intend to exhaust the subject of mulching in this article but hopefully, I’ve got you thinking and ready to get mulching!
 Use whatever mulching material readily available to you.

-Leaves For Mulch
+Can I Use Leaves For Deep Mulch Gardening?

 We’re organic, non-GMO sustenance farmers so while these may work well, they just don’t fit our goals.
 As always, decide what works best for you.
 Don’t take anyone’s word for it, research and experiment for yourself.